robertoaloi/robertoaloi.github.io/_posts/2014-09-12-notes-on-erlang-quickcheck.markdown

-The above is important for how the two functions shrink. `elements/1` shrinks towards the first element of the list, whilst `oneof/1` shrinks towards the _last used_ one.
+The above is important for how the two functions shrink. `elements/1` shrinks towards the first element of the list, whilst `oneof/1` shrinks towards the _failing_ one.

 ### Verify your generators

-Whenever you implement a new generator or even if you simply use one of the built-in ones, you may want to verify that the generator works as you expect.
+Whenever you implement a new generator or even if you simply use a built-in one, you may want to verify that the generator works as you expect.
 You can use `eqc_gen:sample/1` for the purpose.

 {% highlight erlang %}